How to keep yourself and others free from the flu

 ALBANY, N.Y.
-(NEWS10) – Flu season is ramping up in N.Y., but the number of flu cases in and around the Capital District remains low as of last Thursday, according to the NYS Health Connector.
+(NEWS10) — Flu season is ramping up in New York, but the number of flu cases in and around the Capital District remains low as of last Thursday, according to the NYS Health Connector.

 The Centers for Disease Control (CDC) says the best way to avoid the flu is to get vaccinated.
 In addition to getting the vaccine, people can also take the following precautions: